 Director/Producer – William Castle, Screenplay – William McGivern, Based on the Novel by Ursula Curtiss, Photography (b&w) – Joseph Biroc, Music – Van Alexander, Makeup – Bud Westmore, Art Direction – Alexander Golitzen & Walter M. Simonds.
-Production Company – Universal
+Production Company – Universal.

-Audi Garnett (Libby Mannering), Sarah Lane (Kit Austin), John Ireland (Steve Marak), Joan Crawford (Amy Nelson), Sharyl Locke (Tess Mannering), Leif Erickson (Dave Mannering), Patricia Breslin (Ellie Mannering), John Archer (John Austin), Joyce Meadows (Judith Marak), John Crawford (Trooper)
+Andi Garrett (Libby Mannering), Sarah Lane (Kit Austin), John Ireland (Steve Marak), Joan Crawford (Amy Nelson), Sharyl Locke (Tess Mannering), Leif Erickson (Dave Mannering), Patricia Breslin (Ellie Mannering), John Archer (John Austin), Joyce Meadows (Judith Marak), John Crawford (Trooper)

-Director-producer William Castle became famous in the late 1950s for his horror films that all came with theatrical gimmicks.
+Director-producer William Castle (1914-77) became famous in the late 1950s for his horror films that all came with theatrical gimmicks.
 These included stunts like taking out insurance policies in case audiences died of fright in Macabre (1958), winching a skeleton across a theatre in House on Haunted Hill (1959), wiring theatre seats up with electric shock buzzers to jolt audiences at appropriate moments in The Tingler (1959) and a Fright Break so the faint of heart could leave the theatre in Homicidal (1961).
-This gained Castle a sensationalistic name and he would also appear in the trailers to introduce his own films.
+This gained Castle a sensationalistic name and he would also appear in the trailers to introduce his films.
 (See below for William Castle’s other genre films).

 The audience for Castle’s novelty films had started to grow thin by the early 1960s.
-Either that or inspiration for new gimmicks themselves was running out.
-By this time, Castle had discovered a new genre sideline to tap – the psycho-thriller.
+Either that or inspiration for new gimmicks was running out.
+By this time, Castle had discovered a new genre sideline to tap – the Psycho-Thriller.
 The start of the decade brought Alfred Hitchcock’s Psycho (1960), which in itself had used Castle-styled promotional gimmicks where Hitchcock had it contractually stipulated that audiences were not allowed into the theatre after the film had started and he appeared in a promotional trailer asking them not to give away the ending.
 With Homicidal, Castle began tapping the psycho-thriller genre and stayed there for much of the rest of the decade.

 I Saw What You Did is not a gimmick film but is a psycho-thriller set around a gimmick – that of prank phone calls.
 The central idea – two bored teenage girls amuse themselves making prank calls and saying “I Saw What You Did,” only to inadvertently call a man who has just murdered his wife – is a gimmick that feels more suited to being a half-hour episode of a tv anthology show of the era like Alfred Hitchcock Presents (1955-62) or Thriller (1960-2) than it does in being spun out to a feature-length film.

-The plot is dependent on being dragged out with improbable devices – the killer traces the girls’ whereabouts after his jealous mistress Joan Crawford snatches Audi Garnett’s learner’s licence – and people behaving in ways that seem hard to believe – Audi Garnett develops an instant crush on John Ireland based solely on his voice after a two-minute phone conversation and impetuously rushes off to see him, imagining herself romancing him.
+The plot is dependent on being dragged out with improbable devices – the killer traces the girls’ whereabouts after his jealous mistress Joan Crawford snatches Andi Garrett’s learner’s licence – and people behaving in ways that seem hard to believe – Andi Garrett develops an instant crush on John Ireland based solely on his voice after a two-minute phone conversation and impetuously rushes off to see him, imagining herself romancing him.